-See the Oracle Application Server Wireless Developer's Guide and the Oracle Application Server Wireless Administrator's Guide for further details.
+See Also: Oracle Application Server Wireless Developer's Guide and Oracle Application Server Wireless Administrator's Guide

 8.5.1 Query Operation

 Figure 8-4 shows the flow of the query operation with wireless and browser clients.
 This figure is a more complex form of Figure 6-1.